What is the purpose of smell?

 - Gewürztraminer - rosy

-- Sauvignon Blanc – tropical fruits, green peppers
+- Sauvignon Blanc - tropical fruits, green pepper

 - Syrah - pepper